School Committee - February 06, 2025

 We can't sit quietly on the sidelines because the left will not stop trying to indoctrinate our children.

+It is not only important for our well-being, but for the well-being of our kids, grandkids, and the nation.
 I learned that a person called James Newton, a keyboard warrior, took to Facebook to besmirch my name and the names of other parents.
+This person appears to be a middle school teacher.

-Julie, we have a very clear policy around
+Julie, we have a very clear policy around some of the personal attacks.

 And I mean, it is not appropriate for a member of the public to target another individual by mentioning names.
+And it's certainly, Mr. O'Brien, not a part of the table and talk about Facebook.

+If you want to talk about Facebook on Facebook, do that.
+You get your two minutes, and I respect those two minutes.
 Don't bring social media stuff to this table and certainly don't do it while mentioning other members of the public by name.
+Okay.
+I apologize.

 That won't happen again.

+Okay.
+Thank you.
 It won't happen again.

-Okay, so, oh, so I'll finish up.
+So, oh, so I'll finish up.

-As for the bathroom at Cottage, I have been to a McDonald's, Showcase Cinema's movie theater, South Station in Boston, several office buildings in Boston, and not in one of these adult locations have I found an all-gender labeled restroom, only in an elementary school in Sharon and Cottage.
+As for the bathroom at Cottage, I have been to a McDonald's, Showcase Cinema's movie theater, South Station in Boston, several office buildings in Boston, and not in one of these adult locations have I found an all-gender-labeled restroom, only in an elementary school in Sharon and Cottage.

-I've reached the conclusion this bathroom was installed during the time when schools were locked down, while parents were distracted, and of course, not notified.
+I've reached the conclusion this bathroom was installed during the time when schools were locked down while parents were distracted and, of course, not notified.

 The fight against trans ideology against our children is on its last legs.

 Parents, it's time to sweep the leg.
+They, them, are now, was, were.
+Thank you, and God bless.
+Okay.

 Conroy?